|NsHL has been organized to be a benchmark amongst the STHS sim community. A conglomerate of

 |2- Each team will receive two "NHL" re-rates.
 One is required to be used on a player 27 years of age and younger.
 One may

 be used on any player.
-(No age requirement) Teams will be able to re-rate these players on or before the start of each NsHL
+(No age requirement) Teams will be able to re-rate these players before the start of each NsHL

-season which begins the Sunday after the U.S. celebrates Thanksgiving (November).
-Re-rates are not transferrable and can
+pre-season which begins two weeks before the U.S. celebrates Thanksgiving (November).
+Re-rates are not transferrable and

-not be carried over from season to season. (effective 6/10)
+can not be carried over from season to season.

 3- Teams will receive PDP's.(Player Development Points).
 Each team will receive 10 PDP's at the start of the season's 'camp'